This page is from APP, the official source of professional practice for policing.

 Assessing risk levels and taking action

 The missing persons process chart and risk table can assist officers to assess the risk level and appropriate actions that should be assigned to each case.
+This is a framework to assist practitioners in making operational decisions.
+Each case requires individual assessment and decision-making.

 It is important to adopt an investigative approach to all reports, ensuring that assumptions are not made about the reasons for going missing.
 The importance and relevance of risk factors will depend on the circumstances of each case and require investigation to determine if there is a cause for concern.